annashipman/annashipman.github.io/_posts/2019-05-17-good-strategy-bad-strategy.md

 ## You should read it

-These are some of the notes I've found useful to refer back to, but the book itself is extremely worth reading and has made a big difference to how I think about and work on strategy.
+These are some of the notes I've found useful to refer back to, but the book itself is extremely worth reading.
+It has made a big difference to how I think about and work on strategy.